Adam Lechtenberg: Coaching career

 Lechtenberg began his coaching career at Fowler High School after graduating from Nebraska, serving as defensive coordinator for at least one season.
 He worked at a TCU football camp in 2004.
-In 2005, he began serving as wide receivers coach and graduate assistant for the Wayne State Warriors.
+In 2005, he began serving as wide receivers coach and graduate assistant for Wayne State (NE).

-Lechtenberg became the running backs coach and video coordinator for the Truman Bulldogs in 2007, but only served preseason; he became an offensive graduate assistant at TCU during the regular season.
+Lechtenberg became the running backs coach and video coordinator for Truman in 2007, but only served preseason; he became an offensive graduate assistant at TCU during the regular season.
 He served in that position at TCU through 2009, and received a master's degree from the school.
 Lechtenberg became the co-offensive coordinator at Central Connecticut in 2010, and served two years in the position, helping the team win the conference championship in his first year.
 He also coached quarterbacks and served as recruiting coordinator at the school.

-After leaving Central Connecticut in 2012, Lechtenberg accepted a position as director of player personnel for the Memphis Tigers.
+After leaving Central Connecticut in 2012, Lechtenberg accepted a position as director of player personnel for Memphis.
 In this role, he was the liaison between the football team and academics, housing and admissions.
 He served in the position through 2015, and also was the interim wide receivers coach in his final year.
 He helped them compile a record of 10–3 in 2014, tied for the best in school history, and win the conference championship, their first since 1971.
 Lechtenberg additionally oversaw the Memphis walk-on program, which helped 11 players win scholarships and 23 make an impact on the team.

 Lechtenberg became the wide receivers coach and passing game coordinator at UT Martin in 2016, and was in that role for one year.
 He helped them achieve 32.2 points-per-game, which ranked second in the division.
 In 2017, he was named director of player development at Virginia Tech, and after one season in that position, became the assistant head coach and executive director of player development in 2018.
 Following the 2019 season, Lechtenberg was promoted to running backs coach, and led the backs to average 5.58 yards-per-carry in 2020, the all-time school record.
 He added the position of offensive recruiting coordinator in 2021.

 In 2022, Lechtenberg became co-offensive coordinator, assistant head coach and quarterbacks coach at Central Oklahoma.
-After one season there, he was named head coach of the Central Connecticut Blue Devils in January 2023.
+After one season there, he was named head coach of Central Connecticut in January 2023.